Picovoice/speech-to-text-benchmark/README.md

 Below is information on how to use this framework to benchmark engines mentioned above.
 First, make sure that you have already installed DeepSpeech and PocketSphinx on your machine following instructions on their official pages.
-Then download Common Voice dataset and [test-clean](http://www.openslr.org/resources/12/test-clean.tar.gz) portion of LibriSpeech.
+Then download [test-clean](http://www.openslr.org/resources/12/test-clean.tar.gz) portion of LibriSpeech.

 ### Word Error Rate Measurement

-WER can be measured by running the following command from the root of the repository.
+WER can be measured by running the following command from the root of the repository. `DATASET_TYPE` is `librispeech`.
-`DATASET_TYPE` is either `commonvoice` or `librispeech`. `DATASET_PATH` is the absolute path to the root directory of dataset. `DEEP_SPEECH_MODELS_PATH` is the absolute path to Mozilla DeepSpeech's model folder.
+`DATASET_PATH` is the absolute path to the root directory of dataset. `DEEP_SPEECH_MODELS_PATH` is the absolute path to Mozilla DeepSpeech's model folder.

 ```bash
 python benchmark.py --dataset_type DATASET_TYPE --dataset_root DATASET_PATH --deep_speech_model_path DEEP_SPEECH_MODELS_PATH/output_graph.pbmm \